 The Philadelphia Sheriff’s Sales are held at 3801 Market Street, Philadelphia, PA.
 The tax sales happen four times a month and once each quarter.
 The judicial mortgage foreclosure sales are held on the first Tuesday of each month.
 A list of the dates of sale and the property listed for sale can be seen on the Delaware County Sheriff’s webpage.
 Call our foreclosure lawyer and sheriff sale attorney for a free initial consultation.

 Before your home ends up on either the Sheriff’s Tax Sale or judicial Foreclosure Sale, do not ignore the notices you receive from the taxing authority or the mortgage company.
 Contact the agency to whom you owe money.
 There will be options available to you before you face the Sheriff’s sale.
 You may obtain a forbearance – a temporary reduction or suspension – of any money you owe.
 Also, most taxing authorities will have favorable repayment plans for the water bill, sewer bill, school tax, or property tax you owe.
 Mortgage companies can modify your mortgage by either reducing your interest or extending the term of your existing loan.
+Call our Delaware County foreclosure attorney today for a free initial mortgage foreclosure consultation.

 What do I do if my Delaware County home has already been sold at a tax sale?